joaobatista235/joaobatista235/README.md

 # Hi there, I'm João Batista! 👋

 ## 🚀 About Me
-I'm a passionate **Back-End Developer** with experience in building scalable and efficient applications.
+I'm a passionate **Fullstack Developer** with experience in building scalable and efficient applications.
 I specialize in creating robust solutions using modern technologies, following best coding practices and architectural principles.

 ## 🛠 Tech Stack
 <div align="center">